nhs-pt/hospitals/README.md

 <!-- badges: end -->

-This R data package contains one single dataset — the eponymous `hospitals` tibble — comprising the up to date set of hospitals in the Portuguese National Health Service.
+This R data package contains one single dataset — the eponymous `hospitals` tibble — comprising the current 52 hospitals in the Portuguese National Health Service.

 For a description of each variable and data sources used to assemble